 You should let your lender know what happened.
 They might want to talk to you about contractor bids for reconstruction, and they might have their own protocol for rebuilding or repairing the home and inspecting the work.

 We hope that you never have to face a loss to your home.
 It’s not fun to think about the worst-case-scenario, but that’s what insurance is for.
 Our goal is to help you build an insurance plan that will help you protect your home and your family.
-We understand that insurance can be complicated, so we want to make the insurance process – from getting a policy to filing a claim – as easy on you as possible.
+We understand that insurance can be complicated, so we want to make the insurance process as easy on you as possible.
 Contact us at Atlanta Insurance if you’d like to get a free quote on your home insurance, auto insurance, or renters insurance – all you have to do is fill out our quote form or give us a call!